Lzvely/Reset-Bot/README.md

-# Instagram-Reset-Bot
+# Reset-Bot
+Multithreaded password reset bot compatible with Instagram, Twitter and Spotify.
+Paste username or email adress then set threads and delay then press start.
+Made by Benerkaya.
-Java bot for sending multithreaded password reset request for specific user. i dont take any responsibilities from using it so use at your own risk.
+I dont take any responsibilities so use at your own risk.